Tracking the symmetries of $\mathbb Z_3$-orbifold K3s within the Mathieu groups: TEXT -orbifold limits of K3 surfaces

 \bpf Note that propositions \ref{Pconstruct} and \ref{Kconstruct} imply that $\gamma$ yields an isomorphism between the discriminant groups of $K$ and $P$ which obeys $q_P\circ\gamma=-q_K$.
 Using lemma \ref{gluelist} one now checks that $k_j+p_j\in H^2(X,\Z)$ for $j\in\{1,2,3\}$, which suffices to complete the proof of proposition \ref{gluePandK}. \epf

-We conclude this subsection by describing, in terms of the lattices $K$ and $P$, the transcendental lattice $T_X\subset H^2(X,\Z)$ and the K\"ahler class $\omega$ that is induced by the standard Euclidean metric on $T$.
+We conclude this subsection by describing, in terms of the lattices $K$ and $P$, the transcendental lattice $T_X\subset H^2(X,\Z)$ and the K\"ahler class $\omega$ that is induced by the standard Euclidean metric on $T$, as well as all possible choices of K\"ahler classes on $X$ that descend from $\Z_3$-invariant K\"ahler classes on the complex torus $T$.
 The general facts concerning the complex geometry of K3 surfaces are classical, and for a summary we refer, for example, to \cite[\S3]{tawe11}.
 Recall that the transcendental lattice $T_X$ is obtained as orthogonal complement in $H^2(X,\Z)$ of the Neron-Severi lattice $NS(X)$, which in turn is obtained as $NS(X)=\Omega^\perp\cap H^2(X,\Z)$ from the two-dimensional subspace $\Omega\subset H^2(X,\R)$ generated by the classes represented by the real and imaginary parts of the holomorphic volume form of $X$.
 Since $H^2(X,\R)=H^2(X,\Z)\otimes_\Z \R$, we may express all these quantities in terms of the lattices $K$ and $P$ from which we have glued $H^2(X,\Z)$.

 The holomorphic volume form of our $\Z_3$-orbifold K3 surface $X$ is $\pi_\ast (dz_1\wedge dz_2)$, where $\pi_\ast$ is $\C$-linearly extended from $\pi_\ast\colon H^2(T,\Z)^{\Z_3}\longrightarrow H^2(X,\Z)$.
 Hence $\Omega$ is generated by the two vectors